 Not every hardcore band is deadly serious, despite the image that the scene sometimes portrays.
-Good Clean Fun are one that bucks the trend, with humorous songs on a number of subjects, including a few relevant here.
-Beat the Meat pokes the hornets nest of “militant vegans” and has some fun with it, while this track sees a load of kids reject the (dairy) ice cream van, and set-up their own, dairy-free, vegan friendly ice cream van instead.
+Good Clean Fun is one that bucks the trend, with humorous songs on a number of subjects, including a few relevant here.
+Beat the Meat pokes the hornet’s nest of “militant vegans” and has some fun with it, while this track sees a load of kids reject the (dairy) ice cream van, and set-up their own, dairy-free, vegan-friendly ice cream van instead.
 The whole thing, of course, is then a metaphor for pressing wider societal change…

 Anyway.
 Anyone for ice cream?

 I must confess that this was a new one on me.
 Apparently a very famous song, and the folk singer who released it is a noted environmentalist, this is something I’d never heard, or heard of.
 At all.